Skip to content

 4. Computed State (Derived)

-Pass a synchronous function to derive state from other signals.
+Pass a synchronous function with deps to derive state from other values.

 tsx